Pantry Categories List

-Pantry organization tips might just be my most popular topic and for good reason.
-When it comes to our food, we spend a lot of money.
+This one tip might just be my most popular approach to organizing food, and for good reason.
+When it comes to what we eat, we spend a lot of money.
 Money that we continue to spend week after week after week.
-And when you invest so much in what you eat throwing out boxes of stale and jars of expired food, can be so frustrating.
+And when you invest so much in what you eat, throwing out handfuls of stale or expired food can be frustrating.

 Why do you need categories to organize your food?